-We are looking for three enthusiastic individuals to join our research team!
-Two researchers will be based in either Kenya or Uganda over the summer of 2017, and one will be desk-based in the UK, working to explore new challenges and key opportunities for EPAfrica.How to apply
+We are looking for enthusiastic individuals to join our research team!
+Researchers can be based in either Kenya or Uganda over the summer of 2019, or be desk-based in the UK, working to explore new challenges and key opportunities for EPAfrica.How to apply

 Do you want to...

 Shape how EPAfrica operates

 Boost your career